Application for Financial Assistance

 To avail financial assistance under the Central Government schemes, the organization/institution has to follow the general terms and conditions of grant-in-aid as mentioned below:

-a) The grant receiving agency will be required to confirm in writing that the conditions contained in the grant-in-aid rules are acceptable to it and will execute a bond in favour of the President of India to the effect that in the event of its failure to abide by the same, it will refund the whole or such part of the grant as the Government of India may decide.
+a) The grant receiving agency will be required to confirm in writing that the conditions contained in the grant-in-aid rules are acceptable to it and will execute a bond in favor of the President of India to the effect that in the event of its failure to abide by the same, it will refund the whole or such part of the grant as the Government of India may decide.

 b) The organization in receipt of financial assistance shall be open to inspection by an officer of the concerned Department/Ministry of the Government of India or concerned State Department/UT administration or nominee of these authorities.